-You are also encouraged to participate on the included program field trips, in addition to the field trips built into some of your courses.
-Exact dates and locations may change at the discretion of the Resident Director.
-Examples may include the following.
+You are encouraged to participate on the organized field trips, in addition to the field trips built into some of your courses.
+Destinations may change at the discretion of the Resident Director.

-Explore the capital of—and the largest city in—Italy, with its Roman ruins, imperial temples, medieval towers, Renaissance palaces, and baroque basilicas.
+Explore the capital and the largest city in Italy, with its Roman ruins, imperial temples, medieval towers, Renaissance palaces, and baroque basilicas.
 Its artistic treasures are highlighted throughout the city in museums and monuments.
 There will also be plenty of time to eat and relax in the many cafés Rome has to offer.

 Visit this beautiful region of castles, fortresses and watchtowers interspersed with hill towns, monasteries and host to Italy’s largest non-alpine lake, Lake Trasimeno.
-We’ll stop in Assisi, home of St. Francis, and Perugia, site of the world famous Umbria Jazz Festival and the Chocolate Festival.
+Students will stop in Assisi, home of St. Francis, and Perugia, site of the world-famous Umbria Jazz Festival and the Chocolate Festival.